Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Listing document model operations or getting a specific model operation created within the last 24 hours.
 - Copying a custom model from one Form Recognizer resource to another.

-Please note that models can also be built using a graphical user interface such as the [Form Recognizer Labeling Tool][labeling-tool].
+Please note that models can also be built using a graphical user interface such as [Form Recognizer Studio][fr-studio].

 Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#examples "Examples").